It was a good year in terms of quality, farmers were pleased with the prices paid and already started transplanting for crop 2018.

 In 2017, the FCV production of China continues to decrease estimated 1,850 MM Kgs due to the also decreased number of plant growers and climatic conditions.
 The Burley crop is projected at 70 MM Kgs this year.

-Global buyers were said to buy 70 percent of the country’s flue-cured tobacco, while the remainder was bought by local cigarette manufacturers.
+Global buyers were said to buy 70 percent of the country’s flue-cured tobacco, while local cigarette manufacturers purchased the remainder.
 In 2016, the country’s exports of flue-cured tobacco amounted to 230 million kg and were worth US$ 921.1 million.

 But exports declined by four percent this year, primarily due to a decline in production, according to R Subba Rao Chowdary, a Tobacco Board official responsible for marketing and exports.